dhruvdhawan/Vacay-Calc/README.md

 - The idea is to have members use their last pay cheque to find an estimate of their vacation

-- They'll need the wage rate, total earnings for the week, accrued vacation amount, and total vacation amount from their last paystub.
+- They'll need the wage rate, total **hours** for the week, accrued vacation amount, and total vacation amount from their last paystub.

 - They'll also need to input the number of hours per shift and shifts per week.
 (Shifts per week is to make the estimation easier, rather than actually needing to figure out how many Mon-Tue-Wed cycles happen, and hours per shift lets us output an estimated number of shifts they can request.)